 A recent survey on sunscreen habits reveals that September is when most Americans put the sunscreen bottles away, a troubling statistic for organizations fighting the country’s most common cancer – skin cancer.

-The Melanoma Foundation of New England (MFNE), a non-profit aimed at reducing the incidence of melanoma, the deadliest form of skin cancer, recently conducted an independent national survey of 1,016 adults inquiring about frequency of sunscreen application by season, sunscreen preference and opinions about free public sunscreen.
+The IMPACT Melanoma, a non-profit aimed at reducing the incidence of melanoma, the deadliest form of skin cancer, recently conducted an independent national survey of 1,016 adults inquiring about frequency of sunscreen application by season, sunscreen preference and opinions about free public sunscreen.

 The poll was conducted to establish a deeper understanding of where education and awareness programs are most needed and to better inform the non-profit of public desire for and opinions about its Practice Safe Skin free public sunscreen dispenser program.

 The results were in some ways anticipated with 86 percent of participants using sunscreen “always” or “sometimes” in the summer months, but also surprising, finding a near complete reversal of use between summer and fall, lower use of sunscreen in Southern states despite the warmer climates, and a concerning lack of use among African Americans, even in summer months.

 Between summer and fall there was a drastic change in sunscreen use with participants reporting application rates of 39 percent “always” in summer and 41 percent “never” in fall, showing a misperception about the need for sun protection beyond June, July and August.
 This result is of particular significance as the City of New York recently launched a fall pilot program offering free public sunscreen on Randall’s Island.

 In Southern States, where they receive as many as 246 days of sun each year, only 35 percent of respondents said they use sunscreen “always” in the summer months, dropping to just 14 percent in winter months.